Last-place Sabres win draft lottery; Kraken get No. 2 pick - WTMJ

 Central scouting ranks Swedish-born left wing William Eklund as its top international skater.

-In Buffalo, the sabres woes carried over into the offseason with captain Jack Eichel questioning his future in Buffalo, by citing differences with the team over how to treat a herniated disk, which forced him to miss the final two months of the season.
+In Buffalo, the Sabres woes carried over into the offseason with Eichel questioning his future by citing differences with the team over how to treat a herniated disk, which forced him to miss the final two months of the season.

-The two sides are expected to meet this week to determine whether to go ahead with servical disk replacement surgery, which Eichel prefers.
-The Sabres’ medical staff has advised against it because the procedure has never before performed on an NHL player.
+Eichel favors having cervical disk replacement surgery, while Sabres doctors are against it because the procedure has never before performed on an NHL player.

-Forward Sam Reinhart, who led the team in scoring, and veteran defenseman Rasmus Ristolainen also expressed doubts about wanting to remain in Buffalo.
+With the two sides preparing to meet again this week, Adams said the team’s medical staff hasn’t changed its position.

-In the meantime, Adams has spent the past five weeks conducting a coaching search, whose candidates include Don Granato, who completed the season in an interim role.
+Without providing a timeline on a decision, Adams has spent the past five weeks conducting a wide-ranging coaching search, whose candidates include Don Granato, who completed the season in an interim role.

+AP Sports Writer Tim Booth in Seattle, Washington, contributed to this report.

 More AP NHL: https://apnews.com/hub/NHL and https://twitter.com/AP_Sports